algolia/visibility-test/README.md

 Below is the list of all the elements that will be needed prior to the test:

-1. Have access to `npm` or `yarn` on your computer
+1. Have access to `yarn` on your computer (**important**: make sure that you are not using `npm`)
+2. Use the latest version of Node
-2. Being able to clone or download this repository on your computer
+3. Being able to clone or download this repository on your computer
-3. Having visited https://algolia-ui-library.netlify.app/ in order to understand how our components work
+4. Having visited https://algolia-ui-library.netlify.app/ in order to understand how our components work

 ### The test